Edgar-Donk/tkinter.ttk.style/README.md

 ```
 This should create a square one pixel wide formed from four black lines - we could have used the default values and drawn the lines as
 a single line in order.
 Note that in order to fit the lines we needed to use the width-1 and height-1, this ensures that the lines are
-24 pixels long, since the starting point is zero.
+24 pixels long, since the starting point is zero and our image size is 24x24.

 '''
 idraw.line([0,0,w-1,0,w-1,h-1,0,h-1,0,0]) # alternative method to draw lines